ndebuhr/isidro/README.md

 Isidro includes:
 * Prebuilt connectors to Slack and Mattermost for event subscription and response
 * Policy- and NLP-based workflow planning
+* Easy delegation of build and deploy workflows to Jenkins, Cloud Build, and GitHub Actions
 * Automated execution of workflows (e.g., provisioning, deployments, and test execution)
 * Automated presentation of data (e.g., deployment metrics, performance testing results, and spam trends)
-* Bundled, self-hosted Mattermost instance for development, debugging, and testing
 * Well-established paths for both development and production deployments
     * DEV: 2 clusters, 2 regions, 5 zones, and a regional Cloud Spanner instance
     * PROD: 6 clusters, 6 regions, 13 zone, and a multi-regional Cloud Spanner instance